 ADHD Coaching Room

-ADHD Coaching for Women – It’s Not Laziness, It’s Overload
+It’s Not Laziness, It’s Overload

-If you find yourself putting things off, jumping between tasks, or losing your train of thought mid-sentence, you’re not lazy, you’re overwhelmed.
+If you find yourself putting things off, jumping between tasks, or losing your train of thought mid-sentence, you’re not lazy, you’re overloaded.
 ADHD can make even simple tasks feel complicated when your brain is juggling too much at once.

 Woman with ADHD reading outdoors by the sea on a windy day – ADHD coaching support concept